manzanillo/smerge/README.md

 npm install
 ```

-Since npm should already work in this step, also install all npm modules for the react part of the project.
+Since npm should already work in this step, also install all npm modules for the React part of the project.
 They are contained inside the *react_extension* 📁.

 ```sh
 # inside ./react_extension also run
 npm install
 ```

-After this make sure you have the right right folder structure and files inside the *secrets* 📁, like listed in the index.
-For this rename the sample.secrets.json to secrets.smerge.json and fill in the needed values. *SECRET_KEY* can be every string you want, and django even has a built in utility to create one.
+After this, make sure you have the right folder structure and files inside the *secrets* 📁, like listed in the index.
+For this, rename the sample.secrets.json to secrets.smerge.json and fill in the needed values. *SECRET_KEY* can be every string you want, and django even has a built-in utility to create one.

 ```sh
 python ./snapmerge/manage.py shell -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())" --settings=config.settings_local
 ```

-For the *EMAIL_HOST_PASSWORD* and *EMAIL_API_KEY* you need to set up a mail relay yourself or a mail relay service like Mailjet.
+For the *EMAIL_HOST_PASSWORD* and *EMAIL_API_KEY*, you need to set up a mail relay yourself or use a mail relay service like Mailjet.
 The production server has its own relay and therefore this approach was taken in the beginning.
-If you don't want to use the mail relay, but still like to test a feature with sending mails, you can change Djangos mail behavior to print the mail into the console by changing the settings file you are using.
+If you don't want to use the mail relay but would still like to test a feature with sending mails, you can change Django's mail behavior to print the mail into the console by changing the settings file you are using.

 The *rasp_certs* folder should contain a public and private key for your nginx server.
 The keys from there are only used inside the docker container.